Part of the Living With Geographic Atrophy series |

 Vitamin C can be found in foods like:

 Including these foods in your daily diet can help ensure you get enough vitamin C to support your eye health.
-If you struggle to get enough vitamin C from your diet, a supplement may help.
-It’s always best to consult with a health care provider before taking new supplements.

 You can get vitamin E in foods such as: